sjain882/AutoHotKey-Scripts/README.md

 - ALT + Backtick key (`) types a backslash (\\) - useful for non ISO keyboards where key is missing, like AULA F75
 - ALT + 1 key types a bar (|)
+- ALT + 3 key types a hash (#)
+- Exe-dependant so it doesn't interfere with weapon switching in games

 ### `Dolphin Reminder.ahk`